natura-cosmeticos/natds-js/packages/web/README.md

 Please do not try to override theme palette or another tokens.
 Our Design System themes are ready to use.

 ### Styling

+You can access the Theme objects via some hooks.

+#### makeStyles

+If you want to create a custom stylesheet based on the Theme, use makeStyles:

+> Read more about makeStyles [here](https://material-ui.com/styles/api/#makestyles-styles-options-hook)

 ```js
 import { createStyles, makeStyles, IThemeWeb } from "@naturacosmeticos/natds-web";